Isamu Noguchi: Honors

 Noguchi received the Edward MacDowell Medal for Outstanding Lifetime Contribution to the Arts in 1982; the National Medal of Arts in 1987; and the Order of the Sacred Treasure from the Japanese government in 1988.

 In 2004, the US Postal Service issued a 37-cent stamp honoring Noguchi.

 Legacy

 The Isamu Noguchi Foundation and Garden Museum is devoted to the preservation, documentation, presentation, and interpretation of the work of Isamu Noguchi.
 It is supported by a variety of public and private funding bodies.
 The US copyright representative for the Isamu Noguchi Foundation and Garden Museum is the Artists Rights Society.
 In 2012, it was announced that, in order to reduce liability, Noguchi's catalogue raisonné would be published as an online-only, ever-modifiable work-in-progress.
+It began in 1979 with the publication by Nancy Grove and Diane Botnick for Grove Press.
+After 1980 Bonnie Rychlak continued the research and became the managing editor of the catalogue until 2011.
+After 2011, Shaina Larrivee continued the project and 2015, Alex Ross became the managing editor.

 Exhibition

+In 2016-2017 the Smithsonian American Art Museum displayed Isamu Noguchi, Archaic/Modern featuring works from works made over six decades.

-M+ [1] in partnership with the Isamu Noguchi Foundation and Garden Museum organized an exhibition of Isamu Noguchi and Danh Vō.
-Noguchi for Danh Vo: Counterpoint(Nov 16, 2018 - April 22, 2019) The exhibition take place in the M+ Pavilion, Hong Kong.
+M+ in partnership with the Isamu Noguchi Foundation and Garden Museum organized an exhibition of Isamu Noguchi and Danh Võ.
+The exhibition took place in the M+ Pavilion, Hong Kong, from November 16, 2018, to April 22, 2019.

+In 2025, the Clark Art Institute in Williamstown, Massachusetts exhibited the breadth of his work in “Isamu Noguchi: Landscapes of Time.”